BirojaKarki/Manual-Testing-Projects/README.md

 - **API Testing** – Postman collection for basic API tests.
-- The jira venuereservation folder contains exported reports and screenshots from my Jira QA project.
+- The jira venuereservation and dummy ecommerce jira folder contains exported reports and screenshots from my Jira QA project.
 It demonstrates how I managed test cases, bug reports, and sprint progress using Agile methodology.

 ## 📂 Contents